0857boy/0857boy/README.md

 👾 **Competitive Programmer** | 🤖 **AI Enthusiast** | 📟 **Code Explorer**
 🟢 I have participated in programming competitions and enjoy tackling challenging algorithmic problems.
 🟢 Passionate about learning and applying AI technologies, with hands-on experience in computer vision projects.
-🟢 Currently diving into the world of **Large Language Models (LLMs)** and exploring automation to push the boundaries of innovation.
+🟢 Currently diving into the world of **Natural Language Processing (NLP)** and exploring automation to push the boundaries of innovation.

 ## 💾 My GitHub Stats